trinodb/trino-admin/docs/installation/troubleshooting-installation.rst

     $ ./trino-admin server start

-5. If the Presto servers fail to start or crash soon after starting, look at the presto server logs on the Presto cluster ``/var/log/presto`` for an error message.
+5. If the Presto servers fail to start or crash soon after starting, look at the presto server logs on the Trino cluster ``/var/log/trino`` for an error message.
 You can collect the logs locally using :ref:`collect-logs`.
    The relevant error messages should be at the end of the log with the most recent timestamp.
 Below are tips for some common errors:

-*    Specifying a port that is already in use: Look at :ref:`presto-port-configuration-label` to learn how to change the port configuration.
+*    Specifying a port that is already in use: Look at :ref:`trino-port-configuration-label` to learn how to change the port configuration.

 *    An error in a catalog configuration file, such as a syntax error or